Choosing a CNI Network Provider for Kubernetes

 Here is our current list of providers that can be installed out of the box, sorted in alphabetical order.

 Any of these CNI providers can be used without kops.
 All of the CNI providers use a daemonset installation model, where their product deploys a Kubernetes Daemonset.
-Just use kubectl to install the provider on the master, when the K8s API server has started.
+Just use kubectl to install the provider on the master once the K8s API server has started.
 Please refer to each projects specific documentation.

 Summary of the Providers